cloudera/livy/README.rst

 DELETE /batches/{batchId}
 -------------------------

-Kill the `Batch`_ job.
+Kills the `Batch`_ job.

 GET /batches/{batchId}/log
 ---------------------------

-Get the log lines from this batch.
+Gets the log lines from this batch.

 Request Parameters
 ^^^^^^^^^^^^^^^^^^